jonlpersson/ed-latimore/site/_posts/2022-02-09-the-7-benefits-of-having-a-rough-childhood.md

 This is easier to develop if you know what it's like to have nothing.
 Once you have something, you never forget that it could be taken away again.
 This gives you a great appreciation for the life you have.

 It's not that your life is good or bad.
-You just know, from experience and observation, that it could be a lot worse.
+From experience and observation, you just know that it could be a lot worse.

 It's a lot easier to appreciate what you have, the people around you, the little moments, and the good times when you realize how much you have without having much at all.